Rinnegatamante/ffd-vita/README.md

 ## Changelog

+### v.1.2

+- Fixed an issue causing the game to crash during the final ending scene.

 ### v.1.1

 - Mitigated crashing issues due to memleaks.
 When game starts stuttering when casting spells and starting battles, it's suggested to save as soon as possible and restart the app.